zondag 31 augustus 2025

 Hi everyone

-Believe it or not but this was my first time reading Neil Gaiman's Coraline.
-I have seen the movie when it first came out, so back in 2009 and I remember the story so that wasn't a surprise.
+Believe it or not but this was my first time reading Neil Gaiman's Coraline; though I did see the movie when it first came out back in 2009.
+I remembered the story well, so the plot itself wasn’t a surprise.

 I read this on my e-reader.